ammyat-Cedric/passbank50/README.md

 $ python run.py
 ```
  The only icon used in my project is "the three-finger salute" originated from `Hunger Game`.
-> It is the honor for **our heroes** who sacrificed their lives during `Burma Spring Revolution` against the military coup.
+> It is the honor for **OUR HEROES** who sacrificed their lives during `Burma Spring Revolution` against the military coup.

 ### Features
 - User account registration